Manta-Network/testnet-v3-faucet/readme.md

 *a continuously running nodejs application which listens for messages and commands from discord*

+note: the aws iam policy governing the listener's queue access is at: https://us-east-1.console.aws.amazon.com/iam/home#/policies/arn:aws:iam::684317180556:policy/testnet-v3-faucet$jsonEditor

+### lambda

+*an aws lambda endpoint which receives discord interactions (messages, commands) and places them in the processor queue*

+on first deployment of the lambda, aws will assign it an endpoint url. the discord application responsible for handling commands must be configured with this url in its `interactions endpoint url` field. this can be set in the application configuration console at `https://discord.com/developers/applications/${DISCORD_APPLICATION_ID}/information`, ie: https://discord.com/developers/applications/1054627515160854578/information.

 ### discord/service

 *a systemd service configuration and installer which runs the above nodejs applications*